 The formula for calculating the cash turnover ratio is as follows:

-- Revenue is a company’s income and can be found on the income statement; and
+Revenue is a company’s income and can be found on the income statement

-- The cash turnover ratio is an efficiency ratio used to determine the number of times that cash is turned over in an accounting period.
+The cash turnover ratio is an efficiency ratio that reveals the number of times that cash is turned over in an accounting period.

-- The cash turnover ratio is calculated as revenue dividend by cash and cash equivalents.
+The cash turnover ratio is calculated as revenue divided by cash and cash equivalents.

 Example of the Cash Turnover Ratio